katcompendio/VANDAlize/README.md

 ## Citation

-If you use this code or data, please cite the VANDAlize paper (EMNLP LUHME workshop) — see `CITATION.cff` once the paper is finalized.
+If you use this code or data, please cite this repository.
+A paper is in preparation.

 ## Acknowledgments